creativescala/creative-scala/book/src/pages/setup/background.md

 Back when the world was young and computing was in its infancy, the common user interface of graphical windows, a cursor controlled by a mouse, and interaction by *direct manipulation* didn't exist.
 Instead users typed in commands at a device called a *terminal*.
 The direct manipulation interface is superior for most uses, but there are some cases for which the terminal or *command line* is preferable.
-For example, if we wanted to work out how much space was used by all the files which names starting with `data` in Linux or OS X we can execute the command
+For example, if we wanted to work out how much space was used by all the files with names starting with `data` in Linux or OS X we can execute the command

 ```bash
 du -hs data*